BuckShlegeris/BuckShlegeris.github.io/drafts/white-dudes.md

 I went to the guy to tell him this.
 He told me that he didn’t care and didn’t want to talk about it.
 I was quite taken aback—I said that he’d told me that I should look into something, and I thought it was only reasonable of me to talk to him about what I’d found.
 His friend scolded me for trying to pressure him into talking about something that he didn’t want to talk about; a few years later, she saw the post which I’m writing about and commented how much she agreed with it.

-(For what it’s worth, the guy ended up slightly apologizing for this.)
+(For what it’s worth, he ended up slightly apologizing for this.)

 (I’d normally message someone to tell them that I was writing a post about them.
 But in this case, I think the person in question has clearly communicated his preference against seeing calmly written disagreements, and I see no reason not to do what he seems to want.)